Skip to main content

 The Trap of Over-Optimizing

-Why does this happen?
-Markets have personalities that change.
-A strategy built during a calm, low-volatility period might get completely thrown off by a surprise economic report or a sudden shift in market sentiment.
-History is a great guide, but it can't predict every unique event the future holds.
+Markets change.
+A strategy built during a calm low-volatility period can get destroyed by a surprise economic report or a sudden sentiment shift.

-Automated trading depends on a lot of moving parts working together seamlessly.
-You need a stable internet connection, your trading platform's API needs to be up and running, and the exchange's servers have to be operational.
+Automated trading depends on multiple systems cooperating.
+You need a stable internet connection, your broker's API needs to be available, and the exchange servers must be operational.

-TradingView's free plan is fantastic for getting started, but it does have limits, especially for automation.
-The Basic account only lets you have two active price alerts and doesn't allow for alerts based on custom indicators.
+TradingView's free plan is fine for learning, but automation requires paid tiers.
+The Basic account only allows two active price alerts and doesn't support custom indicator alerts.

 PlanActive AlertsIndicator-Based AlertsWatchlist Alerts